-Tuttle moved to Austin, where he faced opposition from residents who wanted to exterminate the colony because of rabies concerns.
-Tuttle became an expert at photographing bats in a natural setting, without depicting them as bared-teeth aggressors.
-He used his photos to change the batsâ image from that of disease carriers to desirable creatures.
-Talking up bats to anyone who would listen, he tried to convince residents to save the colony from destruction.
+Tuttle moves to Austin, where he faces opposition from residents who want to exterminate the colony because of rabies concerns.
+Tuttle becomes an expert at photographing bats without depicting them as bared-teeth aggressors.
+He uses his photos to change the batsâ image from that of disease carriers to desirable creatures.

 Talking up bats to anyone who will listen, Tuttle tries to persuade locals of the batsâ benefits to save the colony from destruction.

 Bat City USA is a must-see film for bat lovers and conservationists worldwide.
 The 54-minute documentary has been screened in several Texas film festivals, West Virginia, and the Reel Earth 2013 Film Festival in New Zealand.

 The Congress Avenue bat colony is estimated to contain 1.5 million bats at the peak of bat season in August.
 Austinâs now beloved colony became a reality through an accidental but fortuitous set of circumstances related to the construction method used when Texas Department of Transportation (TxDOT) engineers widened the Congress Avenue bridge across the Colorado River in the 1980’s.

 TxDOT engineers working in concert with Bat Conservation Iinternational, the group founded by Tuttle, developed construction techniques to encourage or exclude bats in new bridge projects.
 Our beneficial bat friends responded accordingly by populating these new âbat friendlyâ habitats in large numbers and consuming large numbers of insects in the surrounding areas.
 State highway engineers have since built many âbat friendlyâ bridges throughout Texas.